 A vomiting bird will spew the contents of its stomach in a very messy and random manner.
-A bird that is regurgitating food brings it up from its crop and it is far more precise; in other words, her aim is better when she is regurgitating.
+A bird that is regurgitating food brings it up from its crop and it is far more precise; in other words, its aim is better when it is regurgitating.

 Vomiting can be the result of any of a number of physical problems including: